harvard-lil/website-static/app/_interviews/lori-emerson.md

 <p>The objects themselves are entrenched in larger ways of life.
 It's very clear to me that that's the case when we have parents or grandparents of students come into the lab and suddenly light up when they see an object that they might have grown up with in the 1970s.
 Someone walks up to the Altair 8800B computer from 1976 and it's like playing the piano.
 It's muscle memory, they suddenly remember how to use these switches.
 And that is coupled with, as you just reminded me of, all of the ephemera.
 The ephemera is really wonderful, hand-drawn maps of early video games, little notations at the backs of books, stickers, notepads, floppy disks with divorce agreements on them, all kinds of things.</p>

+<div class="pull-quote">I dislike the hoarding of collections behind closed doors.
+Even museums, who of course I love and adore and cherish, have to put things behind glass.</div>

 <div class="speaker-label">Interviewer</div>
 <p>How do you approach assembling the collection?
 So much of the lab's work is grounded in the practice of archaeology, of being a place for rediscovery or resurrection.</p>